Steffi Jones: Coaching and administration

 Post-retirement, Jones served as president of the organisation committee of the 2011 FIFA Women's World Cup, held in Germany.
 She subsequently obtained her coaching license at the German Sport University Cologne.
 After serving as assistant manager of the national team under Silvia Neid, Jones assumed the position of head coach in August 2016.
 She was released on 13 March 2018.

 Personal life

 A dual German and American citizen, Jones is the daughter of a German mother and an African-American father.
-Her father was a soldier stationed in what was then West Germany; he left the family early in her life to return to the United States.
+Her father was a soldier stationed in West Germany; he left the family early in her life to return to the United States.
 Jones was raised by her single mother in a working-class neighborhood in Frankfurt.
 One brother, Christian, has struggled with drug addiction; another brother, Frank, served as an American soldier in Iraq and lost both legs in an assault in 2006.

 Jones entered a registered partnership with her girlfriend, Nicole, in June 2014.
 She had come out publicly as a lesbian in February 2013.

 Jones' autobiography, Der Kick des Lebens (The Kick of Life), was released in August 2007.

 In 2021, she featured in Schwarze Adler, a documentary detailing the experiences of Black players in German professional football.